dcarter45/Professional-README-Generator/README.md

 * [questions](#questions)

 ## installation
-You shoud run NPM i to install dependencies
+You should run NPM i to install dependencies

 ## usage